 - November 2009.
 The UPatras team was invited to attend the QB50 Workshop in Brussels (organized by ESA, NASA and Von Karman Institute), a mission that will deploy 50 double CubeSats developed by teams from all around the globe.

-- 2009-2015 Under the framework of UPSat, a number of diploma theses were completed (e.g. structural design, SMA solar panel deployment mechanism, materials of UPSat, Attitude determination and control sequences) although unfortunately some of them could not be applied on the final satellite design.
+- 2009-2015 Under the framework of UPSat, a number of diploma theses were completed (e.g. structural design, SMA solar panel deployment mechanism, materials of UPSat, Attitude determination and control sequences) although unfortunately most of them could not be applied on the final satellite design.

 - September 2015.
 Libre Space Foundation is involved in consulting for the COMMS subsystem (project Diactoros).

 - November 2015.
 Coordination between University of Patras and Libre Space Foundation for ground station design and operations.